Separatists seize control in another Ukrainian city

 Some separatists have begun to call the shots.

-Vyacheslav Ponomaryov, the self-declared mayor of Slaviansk, told Interfax news agency that EU sanctions against two other rebel leaders were "not conducive to dialogue" on releasing seven military observers detained after being accused of harbouring a Ukrainian spy.
-[ID:nL6N0NL3F7]
+Vyacheslav Ponomaryov, the self-declared mayor of Slaviansk, told Interfax news agency that EU sanctions against two other rebel leaders were "not conducive to dialogue" on releasing seven military observers detained after being accused of harboring a Ukrainian spy.

-The observers had travelled to eastern Ukraine under the auspices of the Organization for Security and Cooperation in Europe (OSCE), a democracy watchdog.
+The observers had traveled to eastern Ukraine under the auspices of the Organization for Security and Cooperation in Europe (OSCE), a democracy watchdog.

 "If they fail to remove the sanctions, then we will block access for EU representatives, and they won't be able to get to us.
 I will remind my guests from the OSCE about this," he said.